Metrik

-Tom Mundell, better known as Metrik, is an English electronic music producer from London.
+Thomas Mundell (born 27 December 1986), better known as Metrik, is an English electronic music producer from London.
 He has been releasing records since 2007, primarily through Hospital Records, the UK-based independent dance music label.
 He has found success in the UK Dance Albums Chart, with his second and third studio albums "Life/Thrills" and "Ex Machina" peaking at No. 4 and No. 2 respectively.

 Career

 2010–2012: Early career

 In 2010, Metrik released his debut EP, The Departure EP, on Viper Recordings, which included "T-1000" as well as collaborations with Jan Burton ("The Arrival" / "Learn To Fly") and techno producers Christian Smith & John Selway ("The Departure").
 In 2011 he released Between Worlds EP on Viper Recordings which included "T-2000" and "I See You" which featured vocals from house singer Kathy Brown.
 In 2012 he released Flightwave EP as a free download.
 Later that year he released one of his one of his most iconic tracks, "Freefall", featuring the vocals of Australian singer Reija Lee.